DenzelleJinx/ECSE-428-Fall-2024/README.md

 - run `./gradlew clean build` in `ECSE-428-Fall-2024\HouseIt-Backend`
     - this will build the project and run the configured tests
+    - You might need to change permission using `chmod 700 gradlew`

 - run `npm start` in `ECSE-428-Fall-2024\houseit-frontend`